yihuajack/solcore5/docs/source/Examples/main.rst

 Examples
 ========

 List of examples illustrating the use of Solcore.
-More examples are available in the `Solcore's Github repository (Examples folder) <https://github.com/dalonsoa/solcore5>`_ and will be listed here at some point
+More examples are available in the `Solcore's Github repository (Examples folder) <https://github.com/qpv-research-group/solcore5>`_, and on the `solcore-education website <https://qpv-research-group.github.io/solcore-education/solcore-workshop-2/workshop2023.html>`_.

 Quantum solvers
 ---------------